cosmos72/stmx/README.md

   and it will work as long as both container are transactional and use the same transaction library (in this case, STMX).

-  A lot of facts that in other concurrent programming paradigms are great obstacles to such a solution become completely irrelevant when using transactions: it is irrelevant that the two containers may be unrelated classes, that the respective authors may not have anticipated such need in the APIs, that the internal details of the two implementations may be unknown to the author of code that combines them atomically (the move-obj-from-a-to-b in the example).
+  A lot of facts that in other concurrent programming paradigms can be great obstacles to such a solution become completely irrelevant when using transactions: it is irrelevant that the two containers may be unrelated classes, that the respective authors may not have anticipated such need in the APIs, that the internal details of the two implementations may be unknown to the author of code that combines them atomically (the `move-obj-from-a-to-b` in the example), that other existing code in the program uses the same containers `a` and `b` but does not cooperate with `move-obj-from-a-to-b`.

 - `RETRY` is a function.
 It is more tricky to understand, but really powerful.
   As described in the summary, transactions will commit if they return normally,